 Let's start with the most common way to use hemp in a drink: infusing it with hot water.
 You can brew it on its own, with spices, tea, or even a mixture of the two.
 It is important to always remember that the molecules contained in hemp that we all know so well do not mix with water and that there is therefore always a need for a fatty substance in direct contact with the plant.
 If you decide to steep it in hot water like you would with regular tea or herbal tea, you'll enjoy it, but you'll only taste ... and maybe placebo.

 That being said, heat is still helpful as it activates the hemp molecules and allows for a greater effect on your body and well-being.

 1) Infusion in water with a little oil

 Oil?
 Do you remember the part about the fat body?
 That's why.
 Depending on the amount you infuse in your teapot, we advise you to put one to two tablespoons of sunflower oil before pouring your hot water.
-You don't necessarily need to use sunflower oil, but we recommend it because it has no flavor and will not spoil the taste of the infusion you have spent so much time making. to prepare.
+You don't necessarily need to use sunflower oil, but we recommend it because it has no flavor and won't spoil the taste of the infusion you've spent so much time making. to prepare.